libresh/libre.sh/doc/deploying-a-server.md

   * Configure an arbitrarily long password, and save it in wordpress/login.txt in /data/domains/domain.com/wordpress/login.txt.
 The user will be logging in with IndieAuth, but it's good to make a not of which password you set.
   * Activate the IndieWeb plugins/themes/widget as per [Dockerfiles issue 40](https://github.com/indiehosters/dockerfiles/issues/40).

+* Make sure to edit the files in /data/runtime/postfix/ to set up email forwarding.
+Also, ask another indiehoster to add the same forwarding and act as a fallback MX.

 ### Adding a new website to your server
 * For each site you want to deploy on the server, e.g. example.com, do the following:
   * Does example.com already exist as a domain name?